Democratic Party of Iranian Kurdistan: 2016 renewing of the armed struggle

 In 2016, the organization announced it was reviving its armed struggle following the death of Farinaz Khosravani and subsequent Mahabad riots.
 The Kurdistan Freedom Party and Komala declared their support for the announcement - which led to the Western Iran Clashes in 2016.
-In wake of the clashes, secretary-general Hijri, called Iran a 'Shiite ISIS'.
+In wake of the clashes, secretary-general Hijri, called Iran a 'Shia ISIS'.

 In the same year an Iranian agent planted a bomb near the party's headquarter, the Democrat Castle, which led to the deaths of 6 HDK and KDPI members.

 2018 missile attack on the party's headquarter

-On 8 September 2018 the Islamic Revolutionary Guard Corps Aerospace Force launched seven Fateh-110 missiles at the Democrat Castle in Koya while a HDK meeting was underway.
+On 8 September 2018 the Islamic Revolutionary Guard Corps Aerospace Force launched seven Fateh-110 missiles at the party's headquarters, the Democrat Castle in Koya, Kurdistan Region, Iraq while a HDK meeting was underway.
 The missiles got a direct hit on where the meeting was taking place at the Democrat Castle killing a total of 18 HDK and KDPI members.
 50 HDK/KDPI members were injured, including HDK leaders Xalıd Ezizi and Mustafa Mewlûdi.
 And all the HDK members that were killed was, Mohammed Hassanpour, Nasrin Hedad, Rahman Piroti, Sohila Qaderi, Braim Zewei, Karim Mahdavi, Hasim Azizi, Osman Osmani, Kak Karsaz, Karim Rasoulzadeh, Peshawar Sayed Umaz, Jamal Akbari and Mansour Akbarpour.

 2022 attack on Koya

+The party's headquarters, the Democrat Castle, in Koy Sanjaq, Kurdistan Region, Iraq, 2022.
+On the right side of the building, there is a mural of party founder and legendary leader Qazi Muhammad.

-In 2022, the IRGC and the Islamic Revolutionary Guard Corps sent ballistic missiles and several Shahed drones which attacked a school at Azadi Settlement.
-The ballistic missiles nearly hit the school but instead got a hit beside the school which killed in total 17 teachers and parents, and 1 child.
-After the attacks on the school Iran attacked the headquarters of the Komala Parties in Zrgwez Sulaymaniyah.
+In 2022, the IRGC and the Islamic Revolutionary Guard Corps launched ballistic missiles and several Shahed drones which attacked a school at Azadi Settlement in the Kurdistan Region.
+The ballistic missiles nearly hit close to a school, which led to the killing of 17 teachers and parents, and 1 child.
+After the attacks on the school Iran attacked the headquarters of the Komala Parties in Zrgwez, Sulaymaniyah Governorate.
 Similar attacks continued the following days and casualties had increased to 18 deaths and 62 injuries, as of October 4, 2022.
-On November 14, Iranian airstrikes on Koya and the party headquarters continued, killing at least two people and injuring 10 other KDPI members.
+On November 14, Iranian airstrikes on Koya and the PDKI's party headquarters continued, killing at least two people and injuring 10 other KDPI members.
 As a result of the attacks 72 civilians and KDPI members were injured and 37 civilians and KDPI members were killed.
 Further Iranian missile strikes on 21 November 2022 destroyed more houses in Koy Sanjaq.